dlundgaard/F1-Radio-CBASR/README.md

 [SUCCESS] experiment workflow completed
 ```

-Tested on Ubuntu Linux 24.04.2 with Python 3.12.3, with computation performed on a Xeon Gold 6130 CPU and 48 GB RAM from the UCloud interactive HPC system, which is managed by the eScience Center at the University of Southern Denmark
+Tested on Ubuntu Linux 24.04.2 with Python 3.12.3, with computation performed on a machine with Xeon Gold 6130 CPU and 96 GB RAM from the UCloud interactive HPC system, which is managed by the eScience Center at the University of Southern Denmark.

 ## License